 Don’t Be a Turkey — The Future is Space

 The longer that we are confined to earth the greater the chance life will be snuffed out.
-So, a sense of urgency for getting off planet is a good thing
+Therefore a sense of urgency for getting off planet is a good thing.

-Sadly, the turkey didn’t account for unknown events — these unpredictable events are called Black Swans — beyond it’s life experience.
-It didn’t think about what happened to grandpa.
-It didn’t think about why the humans were treating it so nicely.
+Sadly, the turkey didn’t account for unknown events — these unpredictable events are called Black Swans — because they were outside of its training distribution (AKA life experience).
+Because of that they didn’t think about what happened to grandpa or why the humans are so nice.

-This is a problem, the largest that exists for human civilization and life by extension because many events require massive preparation.
-Like preparing for winter but orders of magnitude greater in scope.
-You can’t solve problems like a super volcano erupting by waiting for it to happen and then reacting — despite how predominant that strategy is 😛.
+Many extinction events require massive preparation to survive — like preparing for winter but orders of magnitude greater in scope.
+You can’t solve problems like a super volcano erupting by waiting for it to happen and then reacting — despite how predominant that strategy is today 😛.

-If we are to level up as a species we need to come together and think on geologic time scales.
-Time scales the universe operates on — so that we can truly appreciate tail risk.
+If we are to level up as a species we need to come together and think on geologic time scales — Time scales the universe operates on — so that we can truly appreciate tail risk.
+And we need to do it now.

 A Sense of Urgency

-Chaos Theory tells us that it is impossible to predict these sorts of domino effects in complex systems like sand piles, earthquakes, wars, and avalanches.
-We have no idea when the next major extinction level event will happen on our own planet i.e. WW3, super volcano, etc.
+This is indisputable.
+We have no idea when the next major extinction level event will happen on our own planet i.e. WW3, super volcano, etc. and have no hope of knowing — that’s a problem when it only takes one event.

 What we do know is that every moment of peace causes an uptick in probability of these events as instabilities accrue.